-- A. Vehicular traffic from this project is expected to add 13 AM trips and 5 PM trips to the NB US 195 to EB I-90 ramp.
+- A. Vehicular traffic from this project is expected to add 72 AM trips and 33 PM trips to the NB US 195 to EB I-90 ramp.
 WSDOT has commented that no additional peak hour trips may be added to the ramp due to safety concerns.
-Latah Glen is therefore required to contribute funds to complete an improvement to the US 195 corridor that will reduce the impact of its traffic on NB US 195 to EB I-90 ramp ("Mitigation Project").
-Latah Glen may receive plan approval after a financial commitment is in place (secured by a letter of credit or bond), which has been approved by the City, providing for the funding of the design and the construction for the Mitigation Project(s), which shall be under contract for construction within one year from issuance of the plan approval.
+Marshall Creek is therefore required to contribute funds to complete an improvement to the US 195 corridor that will reduce the impact of its traffic on NB US 195 to EB I-90 ramp ("Mitigation Project").
+Marshall Creek may final plat lots after a financial commitment is in place (secured by a letter of credit or bond), which has been approved by the City, providing for the funding of the design and the construction for the Mitigation Project(s), which shall be under contract for construction within one year from the recording of the final plat.
 The details of the mitigation project(s) will be agreed upon by the developers, City and WSDOT.
-The applicant's contributions to funding the design and construction of the mitigation project(s) will qualify for a credit against transportation impact fees per SMC 17D.075.070 - B. Latah Glenn may receive plan approval once a financial commitment is in place (secured by a letter of credit or bond), which has been approved by the City, providing for a.) the construction of the 16th Avenue improvements with SR 195, and b.)
-Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement.

-This commitment may be defined as an agreement between several developers to fund and construct the 16th Avenue, and the Cheney-Spokane Road Ramp - Connection to Inland Empire Way Improvement projects within a specified time frame, not to exceed six years, as agreed upon by city staff and WSDOT.
+The applicant's contributions to funding the design and construction of the mitigation project(s) will qualify for a credit against transportation impact fees per SMC 17D.075.070 - B. Marshall Creek may final plat lots once a financial commitment is in place (secured by a letter of credit or bond), which has been approved by the City, providing for Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement.
+This commitment may be defined as an agreement between several developers to fund and construct the Cheney-Spokane Road Ramp - Connection to Inland Empire Way Improvement projects within a specified time frame, not to exceed six years, as agreed upon by city staff and WSDOT.
 The applicant's contributions to funding the design and construction of the Improvement projects will qualify for a credit against transportation impact fees per SMC 17D.075.070.